expo/expo/docs/pages/versions/v35.0.0/introduction/faq.md

 ## Up next

-- 👩‍💻 The time as come to write some code.
+- 👩‍💻 The time has come to write some code.
 Almost.
 First we need to install a couple tools.
 [Continue to "Installation"](../../get-started/installation/).